Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Some Convoy Voyages:

-Later that year, she's listed in Convoy SL 51, departing Freetown on Oct.
-12-1940, arriving Oban Oct.
-31; according to the archive document mentioned above, she left Freetown on Oct.
+Later that year, A. Hague has included her (with a cargo of wheat), together with Grena, South Africa and Thorshavet, in Convoy SL 51, which left Freetown on Oct.
+12-1940 and arrived Oban Oct.
+31; according to Page 1, Primero left Freetown on Oct.
 9 and arrived Clyde Nov.
-1. With destination Melbourne, she's also included in Convoy OB 263, originating in Liverpool on Dec.
-23-1940, dispersed on the 27th.
+1. With destination Melbourne, she's also listed, along with Brasil, Garonne, Hjalmar Wessel and Leikanger, in Convoy OB 263, originating in Liverpool on Dec.
+23-1940, dispersed on the 27th (Karlander, Egda and Sneland I were scheduled, but did not sail - see also Cetus).
 Primero arrived Melbourne (via Cristobal) on Febr.
-22, having started out from Oban on Christmas Eve.
-The external website that I've linked to below has the names of other ships in these convoys, some of which were Norwegian.
+22-1941, having started out from Oban on Christmas Eve.
+Both these convoys are available via the external links provided within the Voyage Record.
+From Melbourne, she sailed to Port Augusta a month later.

-She was scheduled for the Bermuda portion of Convoy HX 131 in June-1941, but did not sail.
-She was also cancelled from HX 132, but subsequently joined (B)HX 133 (sailing from Bermuda, June 14-1941).
-However, she was ordered to St. John's, N.F. on June 20 after having collided with City of Oxford (follow link for details).
-This was the convoy in which Soløy and Vigrid were sunk, and Kongsgaard was torpedoed and damaged.
-Primero later joined Convoy HX 143, together with the Norwegian Thorshavn, Mosli, Andrea Brøvig, Katy, Ravnefjell, Carmelfjell, Salamis, Belinda, Benwood and Petter.
-HX 143 departed Halifax on Aug.
-5-1941, but judging from Page 1 of the archive documents, it looks like Primero joined this convoy from St. John's, having left on Aug.
-9.
+With a cargo of wheat, she was scheduled for the Bermuda portion of Convoy HX 131 on June 4-1941, but did not sail (she had arrived Bermuda from Cristobal on June 2 - again, see Page 1).
+She was also cancelled from the Bermuda portion of HX 132, but eventually got away with (B)HX 133 (sailing from Bermuda, June 14-1941).
+However, she was ordered to St. John's, N.F. after having collided with City of Oxford in dense fog at 01:00 on June 20, approximate position 45 52N 49 58W (see my page about HX 133 for details).
+This was the convoy in which Soløy and Vigrid were sunk, and Kongsgaard was torpedoed and damaged - follow the links for more info.
+Primero remained in St. John's for several weeks (probably for repairs?), before joining Convoy HX 143.
+The Norwegian Thorshavn, Mosli, Andrea Brøvig, Katy, Ravnefjell, Carmelfjell, Salamis, Belinda, Benwood and Petter are also listed in this convoy, which originated in Halifax on Aug.
+5, but Primero joined from St. John's, having left on Aug.
+9; she stopped at Belfast Lough on Aug.
+20 and it now looks as though further repairs may have been undertaken at Belfast, because she stayed for about a month, proceeding to Barry on Sept.
+21, then on to Milford Haven.

-Together with the Norwegian Jenny, she's also listed in Convoy OS 8, which left Liverpool on Oct.
+Together with the Norwegian Jenny, she's subsequently listed in Convoy OS 8, which originated in Liverpool on Oct.
 3-1941 and arrived Freetown on the 26th.
-Primero was in station 25, on a voyage from Milford to Freetown/Cape Town/Fremantle with coal.
-She returned the following month in Convoy SL 93, departing Freetown on Nov.
+Primero was in station 25 (24?), on a voyage from Milford to Freetown/Cape/Fremantle with coal (Cape Town and Fremantle are not mentioned for this period on Page 1).
+She returned to the U.K. with iron ore the following month in Convoy SL 93, departing Freetown on Nov.
 19, arriving Liverpool on Dec.
-10. Primero was bound for Oban with iron ore, station 24, arriving Dec.
-10. The captain's name is given as H. Christensen at that time.
+10; Primero stopped at Oban that day, later continuing to Methil and Middlesbrough (Page 2).
+The captain's name is given as H. Christensen at that time.
 Para is also listed in this convoy, while Tore Jarl was scheduled but did not sail.
-Again, see the website below for more convoy information.
+Again, see the links in the table above for more information on these 2 convoys.

 In Febr.-1942 we find her in the westbound North Atlantic Convoy ON 64, which left Liverpool on Febr.
 7 and arrived Halifax on the 24th; Primero, however, was bound for New York, where she arrived on Febr.
 28, having sailed from Loch Ewe on the 7th - see Page 2.
 This convoy will be added to an individual page in my Convoys section; in the meantime, the ships sailing in it are named on this page.
-Bruse Jarl, Frontenac and Snar also took part, and the Norwegian corvettes Acanthus and Rose were among the escorts.
+Bruse Jarl, Frontenac and Snar also took part, and Acanthus and Rose are named among the escorts (see ON convoy escorts).

 Final Fate - 1942: